 6. Issue No.(E)(ii): The issue with regards to Remanded

 Certain portion of disallowance of Rs.31.37

 administrative and crores towards foreign

 general expenses exchange loss alone is

 disallowed. remanded to the Commission

 for a fresh consideration in the

 light of the applicable

 regulations and our

 observations hereinabove.

 7. Issue No.(E)(iii): No submissions have been Commission

 made on this issue on behalf

 Incorrect figure of the appellant, and therefore,

 taken by the we affirm the findings of the

-C C
+Commission for C C

-Commission for Commission on the same.
+allowing return on Commission on the same.

-allowing return on

 capital employed.

+capital employed.

 8. Issue No.(E)(iv): The issue is remanded back to Remanded

+0. 13500 NO.(L)(N).
+Remanueu

-the Commission for fresh
+Disellowence the Commission for fresh

-Disallowance of consideration on the basis of
+Disallowance of

 income tax for the the requisite assessment

 years 2012-13 and orders and further documents

 2013-14. to be submitted by the

 appellants.